Gayle has a strong connection with rural and regional communities, having completed primary and secondary education at rural schools.

 Gayle studied politics and Asian Studies at Flinders University.

 She was the first woman to become a State Secretary of the Vehicle Division of the traditionally male-dominated Australian Manufacturing Workers Union, serving in this role from 1993 to 2006, and also as the Federal President from 2000 to 2006.

 Gayle also served on the Executive of the Australian Council of Trade Unions (ACTU) from 2000 to 2006.

-In 2006, Gayle was elected to represent Western Victoria in the Legislative Council.
+Since 2006, Gayle has represented Western Victoria in the Victorian Legislative Council.

-Gayle was appointed as Minister for Training and Skills, and Minister for Corrections in November 2016.
+Currently, Gayle serves as Minister for Skills and TAFE, and Minister for Regional Development.